Linearized $\mathcal{N}=2$ conformal supergravity in the harmonic approach: superconformal symmetry

 $\bullet$ \textit{\underline{Chiral superspace}} measure:

 Here we have used the notation of Appendix \ref{App: sc conf} for the coordinates of the chiral basis.
 The chiral weight factor is:

 In the analytic basis, this factor can be rewritten as:

-As a consequence of the properties \eqref{eq: sc equations} and \eqref{eq: sc e}, the weight factor $\Omega^{(sc)}_{Ch} $ satisfies $\mathcal{N}=2$ chirality constraints \eqref{eq: ch cond}.
+As a consequence of the properties \eqref{eq: sc equations} and \eqref{eq: sc e}, the weight factor $\Omega^{(sc)}_{Ch} $ satisfies $\mathcal{N}=2$ chirality constraints \eqref{eq: ch cond},

-It is important to emphasize that $\mathcal{N}=2$ chiral superspace does not allow the superconformally-covariant addition of harmonic coordinates.
+It is worth to emphasize that $\mathcal{N}=2$ chiral superspace does not allow the superconformally-covariant addition of harmonic coordinates.
 This amounts to non-invariance of the chirality conditions (see eq. \eqref{eq: D- sc}) for the superfields having a non-trivial dependence on harmonics.
 The consistency of $\mathcal{N}=2$ chirality with the superconformal invariance can be achieved only for the superfields satisfying the full set of conditions \eqref{eq: ch cond}.
-In the Appendix \ref{App: sc conf} we discuss in detail all possible $\mathcal{N}=2$ superspaces which admit the superconformal symmetry.
+In the Appendix \ref{App: sc conf} we list all possible $\mathcal{N}=2$ superspaces which admit the superconformal symmetry.